The Importance of Sleep and Why We Need More of It

 Adaptive immunity is required to act against pathogens that can invade or overcome innate immune cells.
 This process takes a little longer than innate immunity, but once activated, adaptive immune cells work hard to neutralize or eliminate the invasion.

 This branch of the immune system has memory cells that remember the aggressor and act specifically against it.
-This explains why there are some illnesses one can only get once in a lifetime, because afterwards these immune memory cells immediately recognize that threat and neutralize it, causing the body to become “immune” to that pathogen.
+This explains why some illnesses one can only get once in a lifetime because afterward, these immune memory cells immediately recognize that threat and neutralize it, causing the body to become “immune” to that pathogen.

 Studies have shown that even short-term loss of sleep can have a significant impact on how well the immune system functions.
 What appears to happen during periods of sleep loss is that the immune system triggers an increase in inflammatory markers.